 I like to say "I'm from Savannah," but that's not quite accurate.
 I was born and raised in Springfield, Georgia, just 27 miles up the river from Savannah, so that's pretty close, and since Savannah has always been my favorite city, why not say, "I'm from Savannah?"

 While in my teens, my family moved to Orangeburg, South Carolina, where I graduated from high school.
 I was fortunate to receive a scholarship to attend Vanderbilt University, and after graduation, was commissioned as a second lieutenant in the United States Marine Corps.
 I served initially as an infantry officer, and later, after receiving a law degree from George Washington University, I served in various legal assignments— prosecutor, defense counsel, appellate counsel, and for five years, a military trial judge.

-If you like legal thrillers and haven't read my three novels, Savannah Law , The Indictments, and The Two-Witness Rule, you are in for a special treat.
-It may be best to read Savannah Law first, as The Indictments is a sequel (although it can be read as a stand-alone also).
-And The Two-Witness Rule is a sequel to The Indictments, with many of the old charaters, but it also may be read as a stand-alone.
+If you like legal thrillers and haven't read my four novels, Savannah Law, The Indictments, The Two-Witness Rule, and The Colosimo Trial, you are in for a special treat.
+It may be best to read Savannah Law first, as the other novel are sequels (although each can be read as a stand-alone also).
 So if you have a choice, start with Savannah Law, but I think you'll find each a "good read," in any order!
-They all share the same genre, "legal thrillers" and the same local, beautiful and inspiring Savannah, Georgia.
+They all share the same genre, "legal thrillers" and the same local, beautiful, and inspiring Savannah, Georgia.